firedev/firedev.github.io/_posts/2015-06-16-refactoring-with-map-pluck-and-select-in-rails.md

 things depending on its position in `ActiveRecord` chain.
 Plus there are different flavors of `select` in `ActiveRecord::Association::CollectionProxy`, `ActiveRecord::QueryMethods` etc.

-Anyway, what you need to know that it might return instanciated object with paritally filled fields.
-Or a sub-query, but that's another topic.
+What is important to rememeber is that `select` might return instanciated real-only objects with paritally filled attributes.
+It can also return a sub-query, but that's another topic.
+Armed with this knowlegde, let's find a better specimen for refactoring.

 ## A better example
-So, armed with this knowlegde, let's find a better specimen.

 Here is a good candidate for improvement I stumbled upon in a few places.
 It returns an array of first letters in names in collection to build and alphabetic